taichi-dev/taichi/docs/tensor_matrix.rst

-Tensors and Matrices
+Tensors and matrices
 ==========================

 Tensors are global variables provided by Taichi.
 Tensors can be either sparse or dense.
 A element of a tensor can be either a scalar, or a vector/matrix.

 Although mathematically matrices are treated as 2D tensors, in Taichi, **tensor** and **matrix** are two completely different things.
 Matrices can be used as tensor elements, so you have tensors of matrices.

-Tensors of Scalars
+Tensors of scalars
 ----------------------
 * Every global variable is an N-dimensional tensor.
 * Global `scalars` are treated as 0-D tensors of scalars.